 (d) Medical Record Requested in Relation to a Needs-based Benefit Program.
 A licensee shall not charge a fee of any applicant, beneficiary or individual representing said applicant or beneficiary if the record is requested for the purpose of supporting a claim or appeal under any provision of the Social Security Act or any federal or state financial needs-based benefit program.
 Any person for whom no fee shall be charged shall present reasonable documentation at the time of such record request that the purpose of such request is to support a claim or appeal under any provision of the Social Security Act or any federal or state financial needs-based benefit program.

 (e) Psychiatric Records.
 Licensees who devote a substantial portion of their time to the practice of psychiatry shall abide by the provisions of 243 CMR 2.07(13).
 Pursuant to M.G.L. c.
 112, § 12CC, if, in the reasonable exercise of his or her professional judgment, such a licensee determines that providing the entire medical record would adversely affect the patient's well-being, the licensee shall make a summary of the record available to the patient.
 If a patient continues to request the entire record, notwithstanding the licensee's determination, the licensee shall make the entire record available to the patient's attorney, with the patient's consent, or the patient's legal representative, or to such other psychotherapist as designated by the patient.

-(f) Medical Records of Deceased PhysicianThe executor or administrator of a deceased physician licensed pursuant to M.G.L. c.
+(f) Medical Records of Deceased Physician.
+The executor or administrator of a deceased physician licensed pursuant to M.G.L. c.
 112, § 2, shall retain medical records in existence upon the death of the physician and provide reasonable access to patients’ requesting their medical records.
 The executor or administrator must maintain a patient's medical records for a minimum period of 7 years from the date of the last patient encounter.

 (14) Breast Cancer (Reserved).
-Information.,

 (15) Medicare Payments.
 When a licensee accepts for treatment a beneficiary of health insurance under Title XVIII of the Social Security Act (Medicare), the licensee shall not charge to or collect from such beneficiary any amount in excess of the Medicare Physician Fee Schedule charge for that service as determined by the United States Secretary of Health and Human Services and as administered by the Centers for Medicare and Medicaid Services.